 Antojitos La Chiapaneca

-If your favorite taco is Al Pastor (spit cooked pork) then Antojitos La Chiapaneca is the place to come.
-It might not get quite as much attention as Taqueria Honorio, but trust me, when it comes to great pastor tacos this place is hard to beat.
-Plus, they are open well into the evening.
+If your favorite tacos are Al Pastor (spit cooked pork) then Antojitos La Chiapaneca might be your choice for best tacos in Tulum.
+It doesn’t get quite as much buzz as Taqueria Honorio, but trust me, when it comes to great pastor tacos this place is hard to beat.
+Plus, they are open late into the evening.
 They are located a bit further west down Ave Tulum.

 Tamales Don Taco

 Tamales are a Mesoamerican dish originating thousands of years before Spanish influence in the region.
 Here at Don Taco Tamales, Reyes starts making between 400-500 each morning so they can be ready for when he opens at 4pm.
 He makes traditional tamales steamed in a banana leaf, but also makes baked and fried ones as well.